Paris-soir: Publication history

-The first issue of Paris-soir came out on 4 October 1923.
 Before the war Paris-soir boasted a circulation of two and a half million – the largest circulation of any newspaper in Europe at that time.
-A building was specially built for it, by Fernand Leroy et Jacques Cury, in 1934 at 37 rue du Louvre, today Le Figaro's headquarters.
+It aimed at a lower audience than the higher-quality papers Le Figaro and Le Temps.
+In 1934 a building was specially built for it, by Fernand Leroy et Jacques Cury, at 37 rue du Louvre, today Le Figaros headquarters.